Drakulix/ScrollsModLoader/README.md

 ####3.
 Release

-...ScrollsGuide.com
+At ScrollsGuide.com/Summoner !

-Any releases (none at the moment) will be provided through ScrollsGuide.com.
+Any releases will be provided through ScrollsGuide.com.
-It will also act as trusted Plugin-Library, all Plugins submitted will be tested and need to be open-source, so everybody can check the functionality before running any mods themselves (theoretically).
+It also acts as trusted Plugin-Library, all Plugins submitted will be tested and need to be open-source, so everybody can check the functionality before running any mods themselves (theoretically).

-More informations will follow as we get close to an actual release.
-No ETA given at this moment…
+##What was changed from the Concept:
+- The High-Level-API was not build into something fully-functional.
+You can use it, but it just contains some helper functions, nothing to build an entire mod out of it.
+- ILRepack is not needed anymore for injecting code.
+Having the Mod-Assembly separately has proven to be as reliable and easier.

 ####4.
 Developer API

-To-be-done/implemented
+First tutorial over here: http://www.scrollsguide.com/forum/viewtopic.php?f=61&t=1873